Gudur: Transport

 National Highway 16 passes through the town, which connects Kolkata and Chennai.
 The Andhra Pradesh State Road Transport Corporation operates bus services from Gudur bus station as it has a bus depot in gudur with code GDR. is a major railway junction, which connects Howrah-Chennai main line and Renigunta branch line.
 It is classified as an A–category station and recognised as an Adarsh station in the Vijayawada railway division of South Central Railway zone.

 Education

 The primary and secondary school education is imparted by government, aided and private schools, under the School Education Department of the state.
-The medium of instruction followed by different schools are Telugu, Urdu, Hindi and English.Gudur also has number of degree and engineering colleges.
+The medium of instruction followed by different schools are Telugu, Urdu, Hindi and English.
+Gudur also has a number of degree and engineering colleges.

 Business

 Gudur Lemon Market

 Lemon business is the most unbeaten business in Gudur.
 Gudur's lemon market is one of the largest lemon markets in Andhra Pradesh.
 The lemon market is located at Gudur town on the way of Chennur.
 Gudur and the surrounding villages' farmers mostly prefer to farm lemon trees.
 They export lemons around the country and also to other countries.

 Usually lemon is sold in two prominent methods in Gudur, i.e. Pieces and Bundles (contains more than 1000 lb).

 Pricing is based on the season and demand and varies every day.